 Over a 20-year career, Cohen has served on surgery review boards, designed multispecialty clinics and worked with hundreds of families in gender-affirming care.
-She is extremely proud to be part of the UCSF Child and Adolescent Gender Center, and feel honored to support so many amazing gender expansive kids and their families.
+They are extremely proud to be part of the UCSF Child and Adolescent Gender Center, and feel honored to support so many amazing gender expansive kids and their families.

 Northern Illinois University, BS, Deafness Rehabilitation Counseling, 1995